robrich/kubernetes-hands-on-workshop/00-Install/Minikube.md

 Unlike Docker Desktop, Minikube does not automatically proxy localhost into the Docker VM.
 Instead, you'll need to specify the name or IP of the Minikube VM.

-In all the examples that say `http://localhost:...` you'll need to swap them to say `http://minikube:...`
+In all the examples that say `http://localhost:...`, you'll need to swap them to say `http://minikube:...`

-Windows only: Minikube on Hyper-V doesn't automatically mount volumes.
+**Windows only**: Minikube on Hyper-V doesn't automatically mount volumes.
 Note that Hyper-V isn't listed in https://minikube.sigs.k8s.io/docs/handbook/mount/#driver-mounts

 When you use volumes, you'll first need to mount the folder into the Minikube VM: